bitrig/bitrig/distrib/amd64/ramdisk/install.md

 md_installboot() {
 	if ! installboot -r /mnt ${1}; then echo "\nFailed to install bootblocks."
-		echo "You will not be able to boot Bitrig from ${1}." exit
+		echo "You will not be able to boot OpenBSD/Bitrig from ${1}." exit
 	fi
 }